Vikkanda/C-Projects/A2/bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+I was under the impression that every line needed a terminating statement, however that is not the case for all statements as I now know.

 4. **How to correct the bug?**

+This is corrected by removing the semicolon after the switch statement.

 5. **The corresponding bug-free code or code snippet is:**